 Vancouver Chamber Choir alumna Kathleen Allan leads a programme of music from some of the greatest choral masters – Palestrina, Gabrieli, Bach, Brahms, Britten and Poulenc.
-Also, Jon Washburn combines the Choir’s professional singers with advanced choral students from six Metro Vancouver university music departments in the annual FOCUS! event – guaranteed choral excitement!
+Also, Jon Washburn combines the Choir’s professional singers with advanced choral students from Metro Vancouver university music departments in the annual Focus! event – guaranteed choral excitement!

 Read more about Kathleen Allan

 A native of St. John’s, NL, conductor, composer and soprano Kathleen Allan is rapidly becoming internationally respected for her compelling performances and engaging compositions.
 She is the Director of Choral Studies and Associate Conductor of the Symphony Orchestra at the Vancouver Academy of Music and was recently appointed Artistic Director of Canzona, Winnipeg’s professional baroque choral ensemble.
 In 2015, she made her Asian debut conducting Handel’s Messiah and Bach’s Christmas Oratorio in Osaka and Tokyo, Japan.
 She is the recipient of the 2016 Sir Ernest MacMillan Memorial Foundation Prize in Choral Conducting which accompanied her appointment as Conducting Apprentice of the National Youth Choir of Canada.
 She is the associate conductor of the Vancouver Bach Choir, and has held conducting positions with St. Michael’s Choir School, the Yale Glee Club, the Vancouver Bach Children’s Chorus, and in 2013, was the Conducting Fellow of the Canadian Chamber Choir.
 She is the founding co-artistic director of Arkora, a chamber music collective dedicated to interdisciplinary performance.